 - Nationality: International students are eligible to apply for this fellowship.

-- Number of Scholarships: Up to three scholarships are available.
+- Number of Scholarships: Up to three opportunities are available.

 - Scholarship can be taken in the UK